richibrics/PyMonitorMQTT/docs/_includes/data/commands/Notify/extra/values.md

 1. From configuration file
 2. Directly from the trigger message

-If data are passed via message, these will be used; if not, the settings will be taken from the configuration file; if you don't set the default values in the configuration file, default data will be used.
+If data are passed via message, these will be used; if not, the settings will be taken from the configuration file; if you don't set them in the configuration file, default data will be used.

 Default data:
 - Title: Notification